640 South State StreetDover, Delaware 19901

 Nausea and vomiting

-You may also have this test if you have a family history of liver illness or drink an abnormally high amount of alcohol.
+You may also have this test if you have a family history of liver illness or drink an abnormally large amount of alcohol.
+You may also have this test if you have a condition such as diabetes that may cause liver problems or if you take medicines that can cause liver damage.

-Your doctor may also order the alanine aminotransferase (ALT) test.
+Your healthcare provider may also order the alanine aminotransferase (ALT) test.
 It's commonly used along with the AST test to look at your liver's function.
 ALT is an enzyme found in the liver.
 High levels of ALT can mean hepatitis.

 Results are given in units per liter (units/L).
 Normal ranges for AST are: